bsassoli/irs25-26/data/text working.md

 - List three main steps involved in modeling and describe what happens in each
 - Define variable, parameter, assumption, idealization, and giving an example of each from the Lotka-Volterra model

-# Specifying target systems
+#### Specifying target systems

 Scientific modeling is a way of gaining knowledge about a target system by investigating a model.
 The modeling process must include some initial analysis of the target system.
-Scientists need to decide what they are trying to learn about in order to construct a...
+Scientists need to decide what they are trying to learn about in order to construct a useful model.
----
-# 112 Scientific modeling

-useful model.
 Do they want to predict the effects of proposed changes to the San Francisco Bay?
 Examine the genetic influences on some trait?
 Or, say, learn more about how number of predators influences a population of animals?
 All of these projects require models with different features.

 An archer cannot accurately hit a target with their arrow if they don’t know where the target is or what it looks like.
 Without some knowledge about the target system, scientists can’t evaluate whether their models are similar enough, and in the right ways, to usefully study the target.
 So, at the beginning of the modeling process, scientists need to have a sense for what a model should be about and what they want to learn from the model.
 This can be preliminary and partial, just enough to get the process going.